martin-olivier/airgorah/README.md

 ## 💻 Installation

-You can find pre-built releases for Debian or Fedora [here](https://github.com/martin-olivier/airgorah/releases/latest).
+You can find pre-built releases for Debian [here](https://github.com/martin-olivier/airgorah/releases/latest).
 If you'd like to compile from source, you can follow the [guide](docs/build_from_source.md).